pearofducks/rollup-plugin-dev/README.md

 example: `dev('dist')`<br>
 example: `dev({ dirs: ['dist', 'lib'] })`<br>
 default: `__dirname`<br>

-notes: when no other options are needed for this plugin, a shortcut is available to specify one folder
+_when no other options are needed for this plugin, a shortcut is available to specify one folder_

 #### basePath